© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Canal Aqueduct over the River Twrch, Ystalyfera is a scheduled monument protected by Cadw under reference GM396.
 View the official record →

-Canal Aqueduct over the River Twrch, Ystalyfera is a nineteenth-century aqueduct constructed to carry the Swansea Canal across the River Twrch in the industrial landscape of the Swansea Valley.
+Canal Aqueduct over the River Twrch, Ystalyfera is a post-medieval aqueduct forming part of the water supply infrastructure serving the industrial developments of the Swansea Valley.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM396.

 Canal Aqueduct over the River Twrch, Ystalyfera dates from the post medieval/modern period, and is classified as a aqueduct.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Canal Aqueduct over the River Twrch, Ystalyfera is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM396.